A Cult Movie Is Restored To All Its Infamous Glory!

 And Great News For Cult Film Fans!

-Mondo Digital shares the great news about a newly released version of the film:
+Mondo Digital shared the great news about a newly released version of the film:

 “Fully restored to its original perverse glory, this film has since been reappraised as a striking and essential entry in development of erotic cinematic horror, and forming a sort of sexy, dreamlike trilogy along with Harry Kümel’s Daughters of Darkness and Roger Vadim’s Blood and Roses, this nominal adaptation of J. Sheridan Le Fanu’s oft-filmed Carmilla strays very far from its source but still captures the twisted essence of the Gothic vampire tale.”